-A Note on Health: The assignments are designed to both facilitate your learning and enhance the positive elements of your experience this quarter.
-Research from human flourishing, positive psychology, and education shows that several acts (e.g., recognizing one's own strengths, savoring opportunities, expressing gratitude, and embracing healthy moral values) contribute to human thriving.
+A Note on Health: The assignments are designed to both facilitate your learning and maximize the positive elements of your experience this quarter.
+Research from human flourishing, positive psychology, and education shows that several acts (e.g., recognizing one's strengths, savoring your opportunities, expressing gratitude, and embracing moral values) contribute to human thriving.
 Many of these elements are worked into the nature of the assignments in the course so that you not only learn, but hopefully also have an empowering experience doing so.